prometheus/proposals/proposals/2025-04-04_extended-range-selectors-semantics.md

 *Anchored vectors ensure boundary completeness by including real samples at range boundaries.
 The diagram shows how a sample just before the range start (outside the original range) is included, and the last sample at range end is duplicated at the end of the range, making sure there are points to cover the complete interval [start, end].*

 **Behavior**:

-- This mode treats the selector range as **closed on both ends**: `[start, end]`.
+- This mode includes samples within the range `(start, end]` and additionally looks backward to find one sample before the start time.
+- Staleness markers are ignored.
-- At both the start and end of the range (or evaluation time, for instant selectors), Prometheus will search **backward** using a lookback window to find the sample just before the boundary.
+- At the start of the range (or evaluation time, for instant selectors), Prometheus will search **backward** using a lookback window to find the sample just before the boundary.
 - If there is no **previous sample**, we duplicate the first sample in the range at the start of the range.
 - If no sample is found within the left-open and right-closed selector range, no result is returned for the respective series.
 - The lookback window is the lookback delta.
 Note: The loopback delta can be overriden per-query.